GhettoGeek/sms-compose/README.md

 push it to the repository.

-For example, if you wanted to deploy a new version of SMS Worker, from the SMS Worker directory, you would prepare and push a new image like
+For example, if you wanted to deploy a new version of SMS Worker, from the SMS Worker directory, you would build and push a new image like
 so:

 ```sh